sinux-l5d/studentbox-doc/content/private/research-methods.md

 Although a few users would recommend to use a [[research/api/rest|REST]] API to handle uploads, other says that it depends on the size of images and your app[^reddit_grpc_files].

 Implementing file uploading in gRPC seems to be done via `stream`s[^betterprogramming][^vinsguru], one of [its features](https://grpc.io/docs/what-is-grpc/core-concepts/#client-streaming-rpc).
-The core principle is to send files in small chunk (by default, gRPC limits incoming messages to *4 MB* in case developer hasn't thought about messages size, but it can be increased[^sof_4mb]) Note that we send the metadata apart from the file, and it's not a standard so we have to define what's inside (path, name, extension/type...).
+The core principle is to send files in small chunk (by default, gRPC limits incoming messages to *4 MB* in case the developer hasn't thought about message size, but it can be increased[^sof_4mb]) Note that we send the metadata apart from the file, and it's not a standard so we have to define what's inside (path, name, extension/type...).

-Implementations seems to also use `oneof` keyword to avoid sending metadata each time we're sending a chunk of file.
+Implementations seem to also use `oneof` keyword to avoid sending metadata each time we're sending a chunk of file.
 ```protobuf
 message MetaData {
     string filename = 1;